JjongX/streamlit-langgraph/README.md

 **File**: `examples/file_callback_example.py`

 Demonstrates how to use the `file_callback` parameter to preprocess uploaded files before they are sent to OpenAI.
-The callback receives the file path and returns a processed file path.
+The callback receives the file path and returns a processed file path, or optionally a tuple with additional files.

 ```bash
 streamlit run examples/file_callback_example.py